AstrocoreGames/Launcher/README.md

-# This is just file downloads for the astrocore launcher
+# File downloads and source for the Astrocore Launcher